benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LRMA3.png)

+- LRMA3 appears below a relationship / path.
+The relationship / path may be wrapped by an 'L'
+- LRMA3 may not appear before of a quantifier
-- Directly right of the aggregator: a blue/logical/red entity (neither yellow/aggregated entity, nor quantifier)
+- Directly right of the relationship / path : a blue/logical/red entity (neither yellow/aggregated entity)
+- _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal property, or a _distinct_ aggregation of any property
+- _relprop_ is a property of the relationship
+- Except for '&' quantifer - LRMA3 aggregator cannot start a quantifier's branch

 _**Q182:** Any dragon owned by Brandon Stark, and the 3 dragons it froze for the longest cumulative period_